Everything you need to know about visa and visa extension in Sri Lanka! (update 2021)

-We are getting a lot of questions about visa’s for Sri Lanka; how to apply for a Sri Lankan visa, where to get your Sri Lanka visa, how to get a longer visa for Sri Lanka, and of course how to extend your already obtained visa for Sri Lanka when you are in the country.
+We are getting a lot of questions about visa’s for Sri Lanka; how to apply for a Sri Lankan tourist visa, where to get apply for your visa, how to get a longer visa for Sri Lanka, and of course how to extend your already obtained visa for Sri Lanka when you are in the country.
 Below we will explain in detail the best and safest way to get all your visa matters in Sri Lanka sorted!

 1. How to apply for a visa for Sri Lanka